Rob Fairweather

 Rob Fairweather is an American economist and government official who served as the acting director of the Office of Management and Budget (OMB) from January 2021 to March 2021.

 Career

 Fairweather first served as a Labor Economist in the Department of Labor from 1975 to 1977.
-He also served as Budget Examiner and Chief of the Environment Branch at OMB.
-He then served as the Deputy Associate Director for Natural Resources at OMB from 2001 to 2010.
-In that role, Fairweather was responsible for a number of federal agencies, including the Department of Agriculture, the Department of the Interior, and the Environmental Protection Agency.
+He later held positions at the Office of Management and Budget (OMB), including Budget Examiner and Chief of the Environment Branch.
+From 2001 to 2010, he was Deputy Associate Director for Natural Resources at OMB, overseeing federal agencies such as the Department of Agriculture, the Department of the Interior, and the Environmental Protection Agency.
+In this role, he was involved in budget planning and policy coordination across multiple natural resource and environmental programs.